Musfique55/products-filteration/README.md

-# Product Filtering and Sorting Website - Frontend
+# Product Filtering Website - Frontend

 ## Overview
 This is the frontend repository for a fullstack MERN-based single-page website that allows users to search, filter, paginate, and sort products.
 The frontend is built with React.js and interacts with the backend APIs to display and manage product data.